-I am currently a tutor for the 1st year course 'Introduction to Medical Sciences'.
+I am currently a lecturer and tutor for the 1st year course 'Introduction to Medical Sciences' and topic lead for ‘Enzymes’.
 In addition, for the Foundation Year of Leeds' Wellcome Trust 4-year PhD programme, I lecture on 'Chemical Protein Labelling in Cells' and 'An Introduction to Ion Channels and Ion Channel Drug Discovery' and am a co-lead for the module 'Membranes and Membrane Proteins' on this programme.

 My previous teaching experience in Chemistry, Biology and Medicine includes the development and delivery of new lecture courses ('Revision Course in Organic Chemistry', ''Strategy in Synthesis of Complex Molecules', 'Chemical Approaches to Protein Labelling', 'Chemical Probes for Biological Research', 'Ion Channel Drug Discovery'), academic and personal tutoring, development and supervision of laboratory courses/projects, and mentoring and assessment of students on industrial placement.

 I have attained professional recognition for my teaching and learning support through a Fellowship of the Higher Education Academy.